lavkushry1/Camopa/README.md

-# Campa Beverages Dealership Management System
+# Camopa Beverages Dealership Management System

-A comprehensive dealership management system for Campa Beverages, allowing users to apply for dealerships, track applications, make payments, and download approval letters.
+A comprehensive dealership management system for Camopa Beverages, allowing users to apply for dealerships, track applications, make payments, and download approval letters.
 The system includes an admin panel for managing applications, payments, and support requests.

 ## Features